 Additional Appointments and Help: I am available by appointment for 1-on-1 meetings to discuss things like overall grade/course concerns or questions, personal issues affecting your academics, etc. Unfortunately, due to time and schedule constraints, I am not able to hold additional office hours by appointment beyond the times listed above to assist you with course content/homework assignments.
+The MSLC tutor room (described below) is a great resource available for additional help.

 MSLC Tutor Room: In addition to my regularly scheduled office hours, help is available from the Mathematics and Statistics Learning Center (MSLC) five days a week.
 Help from the MSLC is available in person in Cockins Hall room 122, and on Zoom.
-I will also refer to the MSLC as the "tutor room" throughout the semester.
+I will also refer to the MSLC as the "tutor room"

+throughout the semester.
 During the posted MSLC hours, there will always be a statistics graduate student there who is available to help you with the course content as needed.
 You are also welcome to go to the MSLC and work quietly alone and ask questions you have to the tutor as you think of them.
 It's a great place to go get some help and some work done!

-MSLC Schedule: https://mslc.osu.edu/tutoring/statistics-shared-office-hours (link will be updated with the spring 2024 schedule shortly after the start of the semester)
+MSLC Schedule: https://mslc.osu.edu/tutoring/statistics-shared-office-hours (link will be updated with the new schedule shortly after the start of the semester)